-Select the surface in the Surfaces area.
-Then, in the Rendering area, use the Transparency slider to make the surface more or less transparent.
-See See Examples of surface types for a visual comparison of an opaque and a semi-transparent surface.
+Select the surface in the Surfaces section.
+Then, in the Rendering section, use the Transparency slider to make the surface more or less transparent.
+See See Examples of surface types for a visual comparison of an opaque and a semitransparent surface.